The Institute runs a series of professional exams for linguists and

 3. Faithfully render the style and meaning of the original text.

 Ideally, you should be unaware that the English text you are reading is a translation from the German.

-When marking its Diploma examinationa papers, the CIOL judges each German English translation according to three factors:
+When marking its Diploma examinationa papers, the CIOL judges each German translation according to three factors:

 Let’s look at each of these categories in turn.

-This is what the German translator should have been considering whilst working on their German English translation
+This is what the German translator needs to consider while working on their German English translation:

 This includes the correct use of verb tenses, correct translation of modal verbs (e.g. sollen - often means “is expected to” rather than “ought”).